AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/prioritize-projects-resource-planner.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Default order of projects in the `Resource Planner`
+## Default order of projects in the Resource Planner

-By default, the projects are listed in the Project View of the `Resource Planner` by taking into consideration the criteria below.
+By default, the projects are listed in the Project View of the Resource Planner by taking into consideration the criteria below.

 >[!IMPORTANT]
 >
->Projects are listed according to the three criteria below only the first time you open the `Resource Planner`.
+>Projects are listed according to the three criteria below only the first time you open the Resource Planner.
 However, this default priority automatically becomes your custom priority and cannot be reverted to the original priority any time you do one of the following:
 >
 >* When you click Save at any time.
 >* When you manually change the project planning priority.
 For information about changing the project planning priority manually, see the section [Manually change the Project Planning Priority](#project-planning-priority-subsection) in this article.